WordPress/WordPress-Coding-Standards/README.md

     phpcs --standard=Wordpress -s wp-cron.php

-(Check your PATH if it includes new binaries added into the pear directories.
-I had to add `:/usr/local/php/bin` before I could call `phpcs` on the command line).

 You can use this to sniff individual files, or use different flags to recursively scan all the directories in a project.
 This command will show you each file it's scanning, and how many errors it's finding:

     phpcs -p -s -v --standard=Wordpress .